SulmanOlieko/smfa/README.md

 ### 1d.
 Two-stage SFA Metafrontier — O'Donnell et al. (2008) (`sfaApproach = "ordonnell"`)

-The LP deterministic envelope is used as the dependent variable in the second stage; the SFA quantifies the stochastic variation around the envelope.
+In this approach, the LP deterministic envelope is used as the response variable in the second stage and the SFA quantifies the stochastic variation around this envelope.

 ```r
 meta_sfacross_odonnell <- sfametafrontier(